mpbarlow/blog-11ty/src/posts/advent-of-code-2024.md

 I completed Advent of Code for the first time.
 I'm probably not gonna do it again.

 Am I glad I did it...I think I am?
-There were certainly a lot of times where I regretted my stubbornness and should have stopped, and it's safe to say that overall the time I spent on it came nowhere close to offsetting what fun and satisfaction I did get from solving the puzzles.
+There were certainly a lot of times where I regretted my stubbornness and should have stopped, and it's safe to say that overall what fun and satisfaction I did get from solving the puzzles came nowhere close to offsetting the time I spent on it.

 This is all a "me" problem, of course.
 The amount of effort that must go into this every year, across such a wide range of subject matters, is staggering.
 I have a lot of respect for Eric Wastl and everyone involved in creating and running these.